-Design is as much about empathy as it is about selling product.
+Design is as much about empathy as it is about selling products.
 I think that’s my favorite part about what I do for a living.
 Like actors, designers must place themselves into a character when working to solve a communication design problem.
-By understanding the end user (for lack of a better way to say it) designers can speak visually in an appropriate way.
+By understanding the end-user (for lack of a better way to say it) designers can speak visually in an appropriate way.

-Take maxi pads as an example, the end user and as a result, the packaging, must look very different from what a box of nails might look.
-The words, textures, colors, image choices, photography, and type choices must be specific to the maxi pad user, or else the design will be speaking a in language they won’t understand.
+Take maxi pads as an example, the end-user and as a result, the packaging must look very different from what a box of nails might look like.
+The words, textures, colors, image choices, photography, and type choices must be specific to the maxi pad user, or else the design will be speaking in a language they won’t understand.
 Of course, what a maxi pad package must look like is debatable.
-It depends on what kind of user you’re taking to.
+It depends on what kind of user you’re talking to.
 But the core of the problem is the same – speaking visually with a focused tone is essential.